 - No cash will be handled by staff.
 Instead, based off resident’s order the funds will be deducted from their account by Mr. Mike Eby, our resident trust/finance manager.

 - Staff will issue weekly order forms for the store.
 We ask that they be turned in at requested time, so that the items can be packaged for delivery.

 - Items ordered will be delivered daily to rooms after lunch (approx. 1pm) Monday-Friday.
 Items that cannot be delivered will be secured in the social services office.

 All Portage Manor staff are working very hard to make everyone as comfortable as possible.
 This is not ideal for anyone and we understand there will be frustrations.
 Please know these actions are not taken lightly, we do not wish to cause any discomfort.
 We are following guidance to make every effort to keep residents well.

 - Appointments: Doctor appointments:.
 We have set up a private area for “tele-medicine” and have successfully accomplished several specialist appointments.
-Lab still comes on-site for “essential laboratory needs only”.
+Lab still comes on-site for blood draw.
 We are working closely with our Medical Director, he is seeing his patients through tele-medicine as well.
 We resumed specialist appointments with a dedicated transportation staff to decrease risk of exposure.